christianberg/christianberg.github.io/resources/md/blog/2009/10/08/compojure-on-gae-whats-this-about.md

----
-layout: post
-title: Compojure on GAE - What's this about?
+# Compojure on GAE - What's this about?
-category: compojureongae
----

 I'm interested in the Clojure programming language and the Google App Engine platform right now, and I'm playing around  with the